ndlarsen/ndlarsen.github.io/_posts/2019-09-29-jekyll-part-7-pagination.md

 ```

 ### Current approach
----
-Below are the current approach the template above implemented.
+Below are the current approach the template above is implementing.
 >* if page has title
 >    * set page title
 >* if site posts are non-empty